Entitlements for employees under the Cleaning Award

 There are 3 main types of employment covered by the Cleaning Award:

-Full-time employees who work under the Cleaning Award have to get an average of 38 ordinary hours a week.
-These hours can vary week to week and can be averaged over several weeks, so long as it equals 38 hours on average in that period.
+Full-time employees who work under the Cleaning Award must get an average of 38 ordinary hours a week.
+These hours can vary week to week and can be averaged over several weeks, so long as they equal 38 hours on average in that period.

 Part-time employees are engaged to work less than 38 ordinary hours a week.
 They must agree on how many hours they will work each week before starting their job.
 Part-time employees are also entitled to an additional 15% loading on top of their normal hourly rate for hours they work.

 Casual employees have no guaranteed hours of work and their hours can be irregular or sporadic.
-Casual employees are also entitled to a 25% casual loading on all hours they work.
-An eligible casual employee may be able to change to full-time or part-time employment.
-To learn more, read Becoming a permanent employee.
+Casual employees are also entitled to a 25% casual loading for all hours they work.

 Under the Cleaning Award, an employer can only employ a casual employee for specific reasons.